-The debt settlement strategy has generally been limited to negotiation of unsecured debt accounts like credit card debt, store charge cards, personal loans, and medical bills.
+The debt settlement strategy has generally been limited to negotiating unsecured debt accounts like credit card debt, store charge cards, personal loans, and medical bills.
 With secured debts, there is always collateral at stake, in the form of property like a home or vehicle.
 Given the right of secured creditors to foreclose or repossess property, it didn’t make much sense to apply the same tactics to secured debts.
 So whenever a debt settlement client would ask for my advice about their mortgage, my usual response was, “Don’t mess with secured debts.”

 Why is this possible at all?
 Why are lenders accepting such low settlements on second mortgages on these types of accounts?
 In my view, it’s primarily the bankruptcy factor coming into play here.
 Many people will rightfully balk at the idea of filing bankruptcy when the debt load in question is, say, only $30,000.
-But a second mortgage of $80k, $100k, even $250k or more is a totally different story, and such high balances obviously make bankruptcy a compelling option for consumers.
+But the second mortgage of $80k, $100k, even $250k or more is a different story, and such high balances make bankruptcy a compelling option for consumers.
 The critical factor is that second liens can be stripped in Chapter 13 bankruptcy (i.e., converted to unsecured debts and included in the bankruptcy plan).
-Lenders know this, so they walk a much narrower tightrope than credit card banks do in terms of collection practices, just based on the huge dollars involved.
+Lenders know this, so they walk a much narrower tightrope than credit card banks do in terms of collection practices, just based on the enormous dollars involved.
 Push too hard, no recovery.

-What about settlement of second mortgages AFTER foreclosure?
+What about the settlement of second mortgages AFTER foreclosure?
 Once a home is lost to foreclosure, there is often little or nothing left after the auction sale to cover the second lien, leaving the second lender holding the bag.
 Adding insult to injury, many former homeowners are shocked to learn that foreclosure does not end the potential financial problems associated with the lost property.
 As noted above, second mortgages are usually recourse loans, meaning they are a type of contract that permits the lender to pursue recovery against the unpaid balance even *after* the original collateral has been lost to foreclosure.
-So it’s common for consumers to receive aggressive notices and threatening phone calls from a lender attempting to recover against a second lien.
+It is common for consumers to receive aggressive notices and threatening phone calls from a lender attempting to recover against a second lien.
 How should such a situation be handled?
-Should you negotiate a settlement, or simply ignore the threats?
+Should you negotiate a settlement or simply ignore the threats?

 Further, your credit standing will be compromised as long as the second lien remains unresolved.
 It will sit there on your credit report, and even if (after time) it no longer affects your FICO score, virtually all prospective lenders will treat it as an open obligation.
-Therefore it *will* be counted in your current debt-to-income ratio.
-Goodbye new mortgage, refinancing, auto loan, etc.
+Therefore it *will* be counted in your current debt-to-income ratio—Goodbye new mortgage, refinancing, auto loan, etc.

-Also, with that much money at stake, it’s only a matter of time before the big debt purchasers gear up to work these types of accounts.
-We can expect a take-no-prisoners approach from the worst of them, and unrealistic settlement requirements from many others.
+Also, with that much money at stake, it’s only a matter of time before the significant debt purchasers gear up to work these types of accounts.
+We can expect a take-no-prisoners approach from the worst of them and unrealistic settlement requirements from many others.
 For a consumer who can raise the resources needed to settle an unresolved second lien for 10-15%, it makes all the sense in the world to put the fire out before it gets going.

-In closing, the best general advice I can offer is to step back from the emotions associated with any property that you own.
-Look at the raw numbers and let the math do the talking.
+In closing, the best general advice I can offer is to step back from the emotions associated with any property you own.
+Instead, look at the raw numbers and let the math do the talking.
 Check the current value of your property and assess where you stand in terms of the second mortgage.
 If your analysis indicates the second mortgage or HELOC is uncovered by 100% or more, then other factors aside, this fact alone points toward further consideration of the settlement strategy.
 Consult with a professional financial advisor knowledgeable in this area, but be wary of anyone promising a quick fix for mortgage problems.
-Settlement of any large contractual obligation like a mortgage or note requires patience, commitment, and determination.Why It Makes Sense to Consider Debt Settlement for Second Mortgages and HELOCs by Charles Phelan
+Settlement of any significant contractual obligation like a mortgage or note requires patience, commitment, and determination.